SethMacP/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `.forEach` Does not create a new array, but runs a callback on each item in an array.
+    `.map` Does create an array, changes elements based on whats in the return line.

 2. Explain the difference between a callback and a higher order function.
+    A higher-order function accepts and/or returns a function.
+    A callback function is passed into a function with the expectation it will be called.

 3. What is closure?
+    Reaching out of your scope to grab a variable.

 4. Describe the four rules of the 'this' keyword.
+    1. Is the function called by new?
+        1. You must specify you are creating a new object, otherwise you would be calling on the class when you used '.this' instead of the object.
+    2. Is the function called by call(), apply(), or bind()?
+        2. These associate the function with the object.
+    3. Is the function called as a method, ie: obj.func()?
+        3. This allows your function methods to be called on `this` as they always point to the left. `${this.method()}`
+    4. Is the function called in the global scope?
+        4. It needs to be accessible to the whole program.

 5. Why do we need super() in an extended class?
+    It passes the parameters to the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.